ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-2.md

 Now that we have a rough idea of what `cdoc` documentation will look like we should update our `example.c` file with doc-comments.
-In part 1 we threw together our example file at the end of the blog post without a whole lot of thought.
+In part 1 we threw together our example file at the end of the blog post without a whole lot of thought put into it.
 In retrospect I realize that the file is missing a lot of C constructs (macros, variables, typedefs, etc.), so while we are adding comments we might as well just overhaul the entire thing.
-With a little bit of work the revamped file (with added doc comments) has a lot more going on and should be a good test file to write a parser against:
+With a little bit of work the revamped file (with added doc-comments) has a lot more going on and should be a good test file to write a parser against:

 ```c